Pony-Driland/Website/docs/img/characters/amy/README.md

 ### Collar

 This is an indestructible magic collar created by Rainbow Queen.
 All pets that belong to her have this collar.
 In addition to a simple collar, it allows Rainbow Queen's pets to always have direct contact with her to request things like instant teleport to save the pets from any kind of danger.

+All Rainbow Queens pets have the eternal life while the pet could be forever a Rainbow Queen pet.
+Ankh is represented in the collar symbol which is a mix of some Rainbow Queen symbols with the Ankh Symbol.

 Due to the magic of the collar circling Amy's body, it makes her eyes no longer have the natural color, being replaced by colored ones.